 More than a decade later, there seems to be an even greater interest in the field of the expressive arts in therapy, education and even business management as a science.
 The expressive arts is emerging as a vehicle that engages people in a holistic way, thereby creating an impact in a person’s well-being, learning and creative processes.

 In her thesis, Alfonso takes pride in the creative soul of the Filipino and notes that the Philippines is the breeding ground for the most talented of artists.
-The opportunity to host the pioneers in the field of EXA then came at an opportune time in 2013; a time of an intense clamor for nation-building and shaping a country that reflects the truth about the Filipino soul.
+2013 presented the opportunity to host the pioneers in the field of EXA, and was recognized a time of an intense clamor for nation-building and shaping a country that reflects the truth about the Filipino soul.

 Alfonso’s chapter on Art Therapy and Disaster Relief in the Philippines, in Art Therapy in Asia (a Jessica Kingsley Publication) illustrates the Filipino’s resilience and ability to rise above the most challenging of disasters.
 Coincidentally, a few days before MAGIS was launched through its maiden event, POEISIS, Typhoon Haiyan struck the Philippines.
-The workshop came at an opportune time for participants who were all deeply concerned about the devastation.
-The expressive arts approach offered new pathways towards recovery, rebuilding, and re-imaging a future beyond the devastation.
+While a majority of individuals were deeply concerned about the devastation,the expressive arts approach presented through the workshop had offered new pathways towards recovery, rebuilding, and became a catalyst for individuals in re-imaging a future beyond the recent calamity.

 POEISIS was facilitated by the pioneers of the Expressive Arts and the European Graduate School in Switzerland, Paolo Knill and Margo Fuchs.